hklucher/hklucher.github.io/_posts/2016-11-02-rails-delegations.md

 ---

-Sometimes you have a class that needs to know some information about one of it's relationships.
-In order to acheive something like this, it may be wise to consider using a [delegation design pattern](https://en.wikipedia.org/wiki/Delegation_pattern).
+Sometimes you have a class that needs to know some information about one of its relationships.
+In order to achieve something like this, it may be wise to consider using a [delegation design pattern](https://en.wikipedia.org/wiki/Delegation_pattern).

 In a basic sense, a delegation pattern is a way to achieve reusable code.
-Delegation sounds a lot like inheritance, right?
+Sounds a lot like inheritance, right?
 In a sense, delegation kind of *is* inheritance, just done a little differently.
 Perhaps you have a subclass inheriting from a superclass where the subclass really only *needs* one or two of the superclass' public methods.
-Then instead of inheriting for the sake of using one inherited method, we can delegate that method out to the appropriate class.
+Instead of inheriting for the sake of using one inherited method, we can delegate that method out to the appropriate class.